 Nothing is more important than the health of your child and the health of their teeth is no exception.
-Dr. Duncan sees children of all ages.
-At the sign of your child’s first tooth, he or she should be seen by Dr. Duncan.
+Antlers Family Dentist sees children of all ages.
+At the sign of your child’s first tooth, he or she should be seen by at Antlers Family Dentist.
 The earlier and more frequently children are seen by a regular dentist, better habits are created and thus the healthier their teeth will be.
-Call us today to schedule a time for Dr. Duncan to evaluate your child’s mouth.
+Call us today to schedule a time for one of our dentists to evaluate your child’s mouth.

 We use a fluoride varnish which is recommended twice a year.
 We do this in our area because we do not have fluoride in our water – whether you are city, rural or well water systems.

-When Dr. Duncan removes an area of decay from your child’s tooth, she rebuilds and protects the area with a filling.
+When we remove an area of decay from your child’s tooth, we rebuilds and protects the area with a filling.
 In the past, silver amalgam material was commonly used, creating durable but easy-to-see dark areas on the teeth.
 Now, your child can keep your entire smile bright and natural looking with tooth-colored fillings.
-Dr. Duncan utilizes a porcelain-based resin in tooth-colored fillings.
+Antlers Family Dentist utilizes a porcelain-based resin in tooth-colored fillings.
 Each filling is expertly shaped and shaded to match your child’s natural tooth color, and the results are lifelike and as durable as silver fillings.
 Ask if a tooth-colored filling is right for your child!

 Stainless Steel Crowns